thorgate/django-project-template/{{cookiecutter.repo_name}}/README.md

 This stops all running containers and removes containers, networks, volumes and images created by `up`.

+{% if cookiecutter.frontend_style == SPA %}
+### Generating API schema

+    make generate-rtk-query-api

+This will generate API schema for RTK Query.
+Schema will be placed in `app/lib/queries/schema.json` file.
+From the schema file, RTK Query will generate hooks for API calls.

+To make manual changes be sure that you do not edit `queriesApi.generated.base.ts` file, because this is used as base for generating the patch file.
+Only make changes to `queriesApi.generated.ts` file and after this run `create-rtk-query-api-patch` Make command.
+{% endif %}

 ### Using a different configuration file

 By default docker compose uses the `docker-compose.yml` file in the current directory.
 To use other configuration files,